blockopszone/cardano-pool-checker/README.md

 ## FAQ

 ### What is the criteria of this repo to differentiate the multi stake pool operators?
-The criteria are defined as code in the file https://github.com/blockopszone/cardano-pool-checker/blob/main/cardano_pool_checker/cardano_pool_checker_config.py, making them intentionally publicly available to apply a full disclosure policy in contrast to some websites listing pools using opaque rules.
-Basically, we consider a multi-stake pool operator to be one that is **currently** registered and **currently** sharing any of the following: the relay hostname, relay IPv4, relay IPv6, the metadata URL, the website, some owner, or the reward address.
+The criteria are defined as code in the [config file](https://github.com/blockopszone/cardano-pool-checker/blob/main/cardano_pool_checker/cardano_pool_checker_config.py), making them intentionally publicly available to apply a full disclosure policy in contrast to some websites listing pools using opaque rules.
+Basically, we consider a multi-stake pool operator to be one that is ***currently*** registered and ***currently*** sharing any of the following: the relay hostname, relay IPv4, relay IPv6, the metadata URL, the website, some owner, or the reward address.

 ### Are pools sharing the same relay by using an IP address in one pool and a hostname that resolves to the same IP address in another pool detected?
 They should be, as the script maintains a translation table that stores not only the current hostname translations but also the previous ones.
 This information is used to compare with the IPv4 and IPv6 addresses and populate the files that track pools that are currently sharing or have ever shared.